christian-esken/mediawarp/README.md

  - Synology Media Station (definitely planned)
  - iTunes media server (may need volunteer)

-You can use two types of selectors:
+You can use the following criteria:
- - Sorting (basically done)
+ - Sorting (done)
- - Filters (tbd)
+ - Filters (done)
  - Max Limit (done)

 ## Sorting
  Described at section "Running"

 ## Filters (tbd)
-- "Last 3 albums"
+- "Last 3 albums" (open)
-- "100 random songs"
+- "100 random songs" (done)
-- "50 songs not yet heard"
+- "50 songs not yet heard" (done)
-- "My 30 favorite tunes"
+- "My 30 favorite tunes" (done

 You can combine as many rules as possibe.
 Also, all rules allow randomness, so for example the "30 favorite tunes" can vary if you want.
 For example, you could define